-Another huge plus is that Cantook sources their pastries from the best bakery Quebec City has to offer, La Boîte à Pain.
-Try to get there before 10:00am if you want a treat as they sell out fairly quickly.
-The almond croissant and the ham and cheese croissant are excellent and made for a difficult decision each morning deciding which to get.
+Another huge plus is that Cantook sources its pastries from the best bakery Quebec City has to offer, La Boîte à Pain.
+Try to get there before 10:00 am if you want a treat as they sell out fairly quickly.

-**Maple syrup is the sweetener of choice in Canada.
-When asked if you want sugar or sweetener in your morning latte, chances are you will get a dollop of syrup.
+Maple syrup is the sweetener of choice in Canada.
+When asked if you want sugar or sweetener in your morning latte, chances are you'll get a dollop of syrup.